T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 **QFQ notice**:

-* Variables passed by the client (=Browser) are untrusted and use the default sanatize class 'digit' (if nothing else is specified).
+* Variables passed by the client (=Browser) are untrusted and use the default sanitize class 'digit' (if nothing else is specified).
 If alpha characters are submitted, the content violates `digit` and becomes therefore empty - there is no error message.
 Best is to always use SIP or digits.